 Special freight boxes

-99% of Cargobikes are purchased for family transport with the standard box, but commercial use sometimes requires a special box.
+95% of Kr8s are purchased for family transport with the standard box, but commercial use sometimes requires a special box.
 We offer an enclosed box specially designed to carry 60cm wide Euronorm transport crates.
 It’s made industrial strength from betonoplex and aluminium extrusions.